GraphWalker/graphwalker.github.io/README.md

 jekyll serve
 ```

 5) Do all your changes.
+The site uses the Jekyll Documentation Theme.
+See appendix below.

 6) Commit and push